santoshlite/comp250Tester/README.md

-# COMP 250 Testers [This time we will cover all edge cases (hopefully)!]
+# COMP 250 Testers [+42 tests]

 This is a repository for COMP 250 testers!
-(47 extra tests added)

 ## Errors at code execution